Aerospace35/ratcatcher/README.md

 PHP is a really fun and simple language once you learn it.
 I've been using it for about 4 years now.
 Even so, I still forgot some semicolons while building ratcatcher.
 As well, there is a SQL statement that used the variable "$result" as a stand-in for the test result (positive or negative).
 As a result, I spent an hour and a half debugging because there was another variable called request, used by one of my SQL handling functions!
 I love PHP, but sometimes it is pretty frustrating.

+As well, the time crunch was difficult.
+Had to adhere to a really tight schedule to make everything work on time.

 ## Accomplishments

 This is the biggest PHP web app I have successfully developed independently.
 Typically I rely heavily on existing projects, but in this case I had to do it from scratch, with just the PHP manual and my own brain.
 I think that is my biggest accomplishment here- moving away from borrowing off of GitHub, and starting to contribute beneficial and well-thought-out programs of my own.